skule/skule.ca/about/what-is-skule.md

     <div class="hero-body">
         <div class="container">
             <h1 class="title"> Orientation Week </h1>
             <h2 class="subtitle"> Orientation Week, more commonly known as F!rosh Week, is a week-long event at the beginning of September that introduces new students to the Skule™ community.
 Incoming students and the upper-year "leedurs" tour St. George campus, participate in a city-wide scavenger hunt, watch the college bed races, compete in the F!rosh Olympics, and more.
-Find out more or register at <a href="https://www.orientation.skule.ca/">the Orientation website</a>. </h2>
+Find out more or register at [the Orientation website](https://www.orientation.skule.ca/). </h2>
         </div>
     </div>
 </section>